-Miriam is a writer, editor and the head of everything web at The Jewish Media Group.
+Miriam is the digital director and an occasional writer at The Jewish Media Group.

 Robert Devaney, Michael Quinlan, Herman Wouk, David Schwimmer and Denis Butkus attend the Broadway Opening of "The Caine Mutiny Court-Martial" after party on May 7, 2006 in New York City.
 Getty Images

 Today, one of the greatest Jewish American novelists of all time celebrates a big milestone.
 But even as Herman Wouk celebrates his 100th birthday, the literary giant shows no signs of slowing down.

 Simon & Schuster recently announced that it would be publishing Wouk’s memoir – his first – 'Sailor and Fiddler: Reflections of a 100-Year-Old Author' in December.